oroinc/documentation/user_guide/zendesk.rst

       - If there is no matching email, the integration Owner is mapped to the Assignee field value.

   "
-  "Description","Description", "Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Priority","Priority","The values are mapped as follows:
+  "Priority","Priority","The values are mapped as follows:

   .. list-table::